How FTO Checker finds scientific publications for patent analysis

 • Key researchers: Academic-to-industry talent pipelines and expertise networks

-Developed by the Allen Institute for AI, Semantic Scholar is not just a search engine — it's an AI-powered research intelligence platform that understands the meaning and impact of scientific papers.
+OpenAlex is not just a search engine — it's an open-source research intelligence platform that understands the meaning and impact of scientific papers.

-📚 200M+ research papers Comprehensive coverage across computer science, biomedical sciences, chemistry, materials science, and engineering—the fields where most patents originate.
+📚 240M+ research papers Comprehensive coverage across all academic fields including computer science, biomedical sciences, chemistry, materials science, and engineering—the fields where most patents originate.

-📈 Citation velocity tracking Identifies papers with accelerating citation rates (7+ citations/month)—early signals of emerging hot topics that will drive future patent activity.
+📈 Citation velocity tracking Identifies papers with accelerating citation rates—early signals of emerging hot topics that will drive future patent activity and competitive innovation.

-👥 Author networks and H-Index Discover key researchers, their expertise areas, institutional affiliations, and collaboration networks—critical for understanding who's driving innovation.
+👥 Author networks and institutional data Discover key researchers, their expertise areas, institutional affiliations, and collaboration networks—critical for understanding who's driving innovation and potential licensing opportunities.

 🔗 Patent-paper linkage Many patents cite academic papers.
-Semantic Scholar helps trace the research foundation of patent claims, revealing the scientific validity of IP positions.
+OpenAlex helps trace the research foundation of patent claims, revealing the scientific validity of IP positions and identifying prior art.

-🆓 Open access Free API access ensures deep research intelligence without subscription costs—keeping FTO analysis accessible and comprehensive.
+🆓 100% open and free Fully open-source data with free API access ensures deep research intelligence without subscription costs—keeping FTO analysis accessible, comprehensive, and transparent.

 What we analyze in scientific literature